SK8-PTY-LTD/SK8Tech_Document/en/introduction/faq.md

 > Depending on the purpose and requirements of the website, different strategy should be deployed.

+Contact us to find out exactly how to develop your website, or have a look at our services for more information on web development.

 ## How to make an mobile app?

 > Depending on the requirement of the app, one of many strategies could be chosen.